mrstruijk/EnhancedLogger/README.md

 ## Usage

-1. Add the `Log.cs` script to your Unity project.
+1. Reference the mrstruijk.EnhancedLogger namespace.
-2. Use the `Log` class to log messages in your scripts.
+2. Use the inteded level for your log, such as `this.Success("Some log");` to log that message in the console.

 ```csharp
 using UnityEngine;